TeriForey/fawkes/docs/source/configuration.rst

    github-consumer-key = ########################
    github-consumer-secret = ############################

-See the `GitHub Settings <https://github.com/settings/applications/new>`_ on how to generate the application key for Phoenix.
+See the `GitHub Settings <https://github.com/settings/applications/new>`_ on how to generate the application key for Fawkes.

 If you want to use a different Malleefowl WPS service then change the ``wps-url`` value: